 Dining at the Persian New Year Table

-Behind the recipes—Exploring Nowruz Food Traditions
+Exploring Nowruz Food Traditions

-To end the nearly two-week-long celebration, Persians finish Nowruz with "Sizdah Bedar" an outdoor picnic, because there’s no better way to welcome spring than in nature.
+To end the 13-day celebration, Persians finish Nowruz with Sizdah Bedar, an outdoor picnic, because there’s no better place to welcome spring than in nature.